gosquared/redis-scripts/README.md

 # redis-scripts
-GoSquared is customer analytics and chat platform.
-We've worked with Redis a lot and have developed scripts for it along the way.
+[GoSquared](https://gosquared.com/) is customer analytics and chat platform.
+We've worked with Redis in real time systems and have developed scripts for it along the way.

     npm install --save redis @gosquared/redis-scripts